trungdong/provenance-kernel-evaluation/README.md

 ## Results

-The results are reported in our paper: [Provenance Graph Kernels](https://arxiv.org/abs/2010.10343).
+The results are reported in our paper: [Provenance Graph Kernels](https://arxiv.org/abs/2010.10343) (see the [plots](plots.ipynb)).

+In addition, we illustrate how [provenance types can be used with white-box ML models](white-box-classification.ipynb) to improve the explainability of their decisions, for example.

 ## Setting up and running the pipeline